jesperfjellin/pgmon/README.md

 * **Synthetic canary:** `SELECT 1` and tiny `EXPLAIN (ANALYZE, BUFFERS)` on a known table; record latency gauge.
 * **Perf:** ensure each loop remains within budget under moderate concurrency.
 * **Chaos:** long txn, blocking locks, forced temp spills, WAL bursts, paused autovac, replica lag simulation.

+### Test Layout

+Tests are organized to balance encapsulation with clarity:

+- Inline unit tests (`#[cfg(test)]` blocks) remain only for private helpers where exposing them would bloat the public API (e.g. certain hourly poller parsing and classification functions).
+- Cross-module or behavior tests reside under `tests/` and compile against the crate as a library.
+This prevents each test from running twice (once for bin, once for lib) and keeps `src/` focused on production code.

+Current integration tests:
+- `tests/alert_events.rs` — alert lifecycle ordering (start/escalate/clear diffs).
+- `tests/workload_summary.rs` — workload rate, latency, WAL/temp throughput, checkpoint ratios.
+- `tests/history_downsampling.rs` — retention downsampling helper size enforcement.

+Refactor guideline: if an inline test only touches public items (or items we can safely make public), migrate it to `tests/`.
+Keep inline tests only when exercising internals not intended for external use.

 ---